 564. SQL Injection: Hibernate

-CERT C guidelines[37]: FIO30-C
+CERT C Secure Coding Standard [37]: FIO30-C

 Mechanism of failure

 A software system that accepts and executes input in the form of operating system commands (such as system(), exec(), open()) can allow an attacker with lesser privileges than the target software to execute commands with the elevated privileges of the executing process.
 Command injection is a common problem with wrapper programs.
 Often, parts of the command to be run are controllable by the end user.
 If a malicious user injects a character (such as a semi-colon) that delimits the end of one command and the beginning of another, the malicious user can then insert an entirely new and unrelated command to do whatever he pleases.